anuraghazra/github-readme-stats/readme.md

 Are you considering supporting the project by donating?
 Please DON'T!!

 Instead, Help India fight the 2nd deadly wave of COVID-19.
-Thousands of people are dying in India for lack of Oxygen & COVID related infrastructure.
+Thousands of people are dying in India because of a lack of Oxygen & also COVID-related infrastructure.

 Visit [https://indiafightscorona.giveindia.org](https://indiafightscorona.giveindia.org) and make a small donation to help us fight COVID and overcome this crisis.
 A small donation goes a long way. :heart: